-The residents have full responsibility for a 50,000 patient-visit per year outpatient facility at the Bascom Palmer Eye Institute and, under graded faculty supervision, perform 4,400 laser and surgical procedures per year.
-The 79 full-time clinical faculty members of the Institute examine 155,000 outpatients annually and perform 7,700 surgical procedures annually.
-During their subspecialty training, residents have the opportunity to participate in the medical and surgical care of these patients.
-The resident’s medical and surgical experience is further augmented by integration of the Veterans Administration Hospital and Nicklaus Children’s Hospital into the training program.
+The 79 full-time Bascom Palmer clinical faculty members examine 290,000 outpatients annually and perform 19,000 surgical procedures annually.
+During their subspecialty training in the third year, residents have the opportunity to participate in the medical and surgical care of these patients.
+The resident’s medical and surgical experience is further augmented by integrated experiences at the Veterans Administration Hospital (all three years) and Nicklaus Children’s Hospital (final year).

 House staff salaries for the University of Miami/Jackson Memorial Medical Center are uniform and are subject to change each year.
 Below is the current schedule:

 - PGY-2 1st year $66,161.12

 - PGY-3 2nd year $68,857.29

 - AvMed Jackson First, AvMed Select HMO and AvMed POS

 - No cost to employee for Jackson First Plan